-Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are two programs that provide government assistance for people who cannot work due to a severe medical condition.
+Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are Social Security Disability (SSD) programs that provide benefits for people who cannot work due to a severe medical condition.
 Each program has different rules to qualify.

-A Sunbury, OH Social Security Disability lawyer from Berger and Green can guide you through the application and evaluation process.
+A Sunbury Social Security Disability lawyer from Berger and Green can guide you through the application and evaluation process.
 The Social Security Administration (SSA) denies most initial applications.
 You might have to go through several stages of the appeals process to get the benefits you need.
-You can call us today at (412) 661-1400 to find out how we can help you.
+You can call us today to find out how we can help you.
 The initial consultation is free.

 The Requirements to Get SSDI Benefits

-The SSA guidelines say that you must meet the following criteria to qualify for SSDI benefits.
+SSA guidelines say you must meet the following criteria to qualify for SSDI benefits.

 Have Enough Work Credits

-You must have a significant disease or injury that prevents you from working to support yourself.
-If you can still work enough to make what the SSA considers a living wage, then the SSA will likely deny your application for SSDI benefits.
+You must have a significant disease or injury that is either terminal or prevents you from working to support yourself for at least a year.
+If you can still work enough to make what the SSA considers a living wage, the SSA will likely deny your application for SSDI benefits.

 Have a Limited Income

-You cannot earn more than the substantial gainful activity (SGA) limit for purposes of SSDI benefits.
+You cannot earn more than the substantial gainful activity (SGA) limit to qualify for SSDI benefits.
 The SGA limit can change every year.
-According to the SSA, the monthly SGA limit for 2020 is $1,260 for non-blind and $2,110 for statutorily blind individuals.
-If you are making more than the SGA limit, the SSA will say that you do not need benefits.
+According to the SSA, the monthly SGA limit for 2022 is $1,350.
+If you make more than the SGA limit, the SSA will say that you do not need benefits.

 Have a Qualifying Medical Condition

-You must have a medical condition that satisfies the severity tests the SSA uses to determine whether your illness or injury is significant enough to get assistance.
-The SSA uses what is called “the Blue Book” to measure the severity of hundreds of medical conditions in every part and system of the body.
+You must have a medical condition that satisfies the SSA’s severity tests to determine whether your illness or injury is significant enough to require assistance.
+The SSA uses “the Blue Book” to measure the severity of hundreds of medical conditions in every part and system of the body.

 Be Unable to Change Careers